fene20/memory-game/README.md

 ## UX Testing
 Users expect clear visual interaction.
 - The game boxes were configured as reg, green and orange.
 Three clear colours.
-- The other colours on the page are not used during the gane and are not as strong.
+- The other colours on the page are not used during the game and are not as strong.

 The game must be robust against children pressing boxes at the wrong time.
 - The game has two major events: